faeerzk/custom-swiper-carousel/README.md

 # custom-swiper-carousel
-A ver simple WordPress plugin for creating customizable image carousels with lightbox
+A very simple WordPress plugin for creating customizable image carousels with lightbox